AnonymousPlanet/thgtoa/guide.md

 #### Evil-Maid Attacks:

 The first catch is called the "Evil Maid Attack"[^159].
 This is when someone tampers with your laptop while you're away.
 For install to clone your hard drive or to install a key logger.
 If they are able to clone your hard drive, they can compare one image of your hard drive at the time they took it while you were away with the hard drive when they seize it from you.
 If you used the laptop again in between, forensics examiners might be able to prove the existence of the hidden data by looking at the variations between the two images in what should be an empty/unused space.
 This could lead to strong evidence of the existence of a hidden data.
-If they install a keylogger within your laptop (software or hardware), they will be able to simply get the password from you for later use when they seize it.
+If they install a key logger within your laptop (software or hardware), they will be able to simply get the password from you for later use when they seize it.
 You can mitigate this attack by doing the following (as recommended earlier):

 -   Have a basic tamper protection (as explained previously) to prevent physical access to the internals of the laptop without your knowing.
-This will prevent them from cloning your disks and installing a physical keylogger without your knowledge.
+This will prevent them from cloning your disks and installing a physical key logger without your knowledge.

 -   Disable all the USB ports (as explained previously) within a password protected BIOS/UEFI.
-Again they won't be able to turn them on (without physically accessing the motherboard to reset the BIOS) to boot a USB device that could clone your hard drive or install a software based malware that could act as a keylogger.
+Again they won't be able to turn them on (without physically accessing the motherboard to reset the BIOS) to boot a USB device that could clone your hard drive or install a software based malware that could act as a key logger.

 In addition, Veracrypt itself has a built-in protection against Evil Maid Attacks that should detect a modified bootloader (a software malware) that could try to log your password.